 If time permits, take a side trip to nearby Jeffreys Bay – an easy detour from the Garden Route and famous as home to the perfect surf wave.

-Hotel options in Port Elizabeth include: Hacklewood Hill Country House, a gracious former Victorian manor house set in town; and the luxurious boutique-styled Windermere Hotel, conveniently located close to King’s Beach.
+Accommodation options in Port Elizabeth, include Hacklewood Hill Country House, a gracious former Victorian manor house set in town, and the luxurious boutique-styled Windermere Hotel, conveniently located close to King’s Beach.

-Port Elizabeth receives daily flights from Cape Town, Durban and Johannesburg; the Port Elizabeth Airport is 4km from the city centre.
-By car, Port Elizabeth is a 9-hour drive from Cape Town via the Garden Route.
+By car, Port Elizabeth is an 8-hour drive from Cape Town via the Garden Route.